lethain/staff-eng/src/markdown/guides/work-on-what-matters.md

 ## Avoid snacking

 Hunter Walk recommends that folks [avoid “snacking”](https://hunterwalk.com/2016/06/18/the-best-startups-resists-snacks-im-not-talking-about-food/) when they prioritize work.
 If you’re in a well-run organization, at some point you’re going to run out of things that are both high-impact and easy.
 This leaves you with a choice between shifting right to hard and high-impact or shifting down to easy and low-impact.
-The later choice--easy and low-impact--is what Walk refers to as _snacking_.
+The latter choice--easy and low-impact--is what Walk refers to as _snacking_.

 When you’re busy, these snacks give a sense of accomplishment that makes them psychologically rewarding but you’re unlikely to learn much from doing them, others are likely equally capable of completing them (_and_ for some of them it might be a good development opportunity), and there’s a tremendous opportunity cost versus doing something higher impact.